 Eventually, everyone (including myself) was surprised by my success, so I implemented social media limitations into our company culture.
 No, I don’t force my colleagues to stop using socials completely.
 But we have found a good balance with the help of DeskTime app, a social media blocking tool, which allows more control over potential time-wasters.
 Everyone is allowed to use socials during work hours, as long as the total time doesn’t go over 30 minutes a day.

 The most obvious benefit is regaining back the amount of time I would otherwise spend on social media and thus becoming more productive.

 Another great benefit of this experiment was the ability to inspire my colleagues to block socials as well implement social media limitations into our company culture.

 I also caught myself being more aware of things and people around me.
 This was a very beneficial discovery, as I constantly strive to become more mindful.

 I must admit – this experiment was a tough one, as the first two weeks of trying to limit myself with socials felt a bit forced.

 But I managed to achieve a complete social media block by setting a realistic limit, tracking my progress with Pomodoro technique, using the DeskTime app for blocking socials and most importantly – sharing my experience with others.

 You can do it more gradually over a longer period of time and by using different techniques than Pomodoro and DeskTime to track your time.
 But as long as you set yourself realistic goals and do everything to achieve them, I believe you can gain higher levels of productivity and mindfulness without socials distracting you.

 I hope my tips will inspire you to take control of your time and make you waste less of this valuable currency on social media.

-You can also try checking off each day you stay on track with the social media control plan in my latest FREE motivational Don’t Break The Chain Calendar!
+You can also try checking off each day you stay on track with the social media control plan with my latest FREE motivational Don’t Break The Chain Calendar below!